uli-heller/uli-wsgen/README.md

 Problems And Issues
 -------------------

+### STDERR: error reading ./uli-wsgen-0.1.sh; cannot read zip file entry

+This happens typically when you use Java6.
+It can be fixed by this:

+* EITHER: Use Java7
+* OR: Execute the jar file instead of the sh file, so use `java -jar uli-wsgen*jar ...` instead of `./uli-wsgen*sh ...`

 ### Unrecognized parameter -inlineSchemas

 This happens typically when you use Java6.
 It can be fixed by this:

-* Use Java7
+* EITHER: Use Java7
-* Append "--wsgen -wsdl" to the command line parameters
+* OR: Append "--wsgen -wsdl" to the command line parameters

 ### ModelerException: The @javax.jws.WebService.serviceName element cannot be specified on a service endpoint interface